 33 assumptions concerning mating processes and do not explicitly represent the pairing dynamics during mating.

-However, sexual selection is fundamentally a behavioural process and complex behavioural
+And yet, sexual selection is fundamentally the result of complex processes involving

-36 interactions between individuals are likely to affect evolution (Bailey and Moore, 2012; Kokko et al., 2015; Moore et al., 1997; Muniz and Machado, 2018; Wolf et al., 1999).
-This social part of the environment is indeed one of the most dynamic sources of variation
+36 behavioural interactions between individuals, with tremendous impacts on evolution (Bailey and Moore, 2012; Kokko et al., 2015; Moore et al., 1997; Muniz and Machado, 2018; Wolf et al., 1999).
+This social part of the environment is indeed one of the most

-39 an organism might experience during its lifetime (Kent et al., 2008; Krupp et al., 2008; West-Eberhard, 1983).
-To understand the effect of the variable social environment (e.g., the availability of partners of various qualities) and frequency-dependent strategies (i.e.
+39 dynamic sources of variation an organism might experience during its lifetime (Kent et al., 2008; Krupp et al., 2008; West-Eberhard, 1983).
+As a response, behavioral ecology particularly aims at understanding the effect of this variable social environment (e.g.,

-42 the outcome of a tactic depends on the tactics of others) on the evolution of mating behaviours, models in behavioral ecology generally use game-theory approach (Ramsey, 2011; Smith, 1976).
-Alternatively, if models in evolutionary biology pay little attention
+42 the availability of partners of various qualities) and frequency-dependent strategies (i.e. the outcome of a tactic depends on the tactics of others) on the evolution of mating behaviours, usually through the use of game-theory approach (Ramsey, 2011; Smith,

-45 to the interactions between individuals, they highlight the role of genetic architecture in determining the trajectory of evolutionary change and show that genetic variance and covariance have a potentially strong impact on evolution (Hansen, 2003; Iwasa and
+45 1976).
+Alternatively, if models in evolutionary biology pay little attention to the interactions between individuals, they highlight the role of genetic architecture in determining the trajectory of evolutionary change and show that genetic variance and covariance have a

-48 Pomiankowski, 1995; Iwasa et al., 1991; Lande, 1976, 1981; Matessi and Di Pasquale, 1996; Walsh and Blows, 2009).
-Yet, mathematical resolution often requires a simplified representation of genetic architecture.
-For instance, in quantitative genetics, the genetic
+48 potentially strong impact on evolution (Hansen, 2003; Iwasa and Pomiankowski, 1995; Iwasa et al., 1991; Lande, 1976, 1981; Matessi and Di Pasquale, 1996; Walsh and Blows, 2009).
+Yet, mathematical resolution often requires a simplified representation of genetic

-51 architecture of traits is described in terms of genetic variance and covariance which are supposed constant (Falconer et al. 1996, e.g. Connallon 2015; Iwasa and Pomiankowski
+51 architecture.
+For instance, in quantitative genetics, the genetic architecture of traits is described in terms of genetic variance and covariance which are supposed constant

+(Falconer et al. 1996, e.g. Connallon 2015; Iwasa and Pomiankowski 1995; Iwasa et al.
-1995; Iwasa et al. 1991; Lande 1976, 1981).
-A set of simplifying assumptions justify

-54 this approximation (additivity, linkage equilibrium, infinite population size, multivariate Gaussian distribution of allelic effects).
-However, in a more realistic view of the world, finite population size induces fluctuations in the genetic variance and covariance, as
+54 1991; Lande 1976, 1981).
+A set of simplifying assumptions justify this approximation (additivity, linkage equilibrium, infinite population size, multivariate Gaussian distribution of allelic effects, evolutionary equilibrium).
+However, in a more realistic view of the

-57 genetic drift induces a change in allelic frequencies (Jones et al., 2003, 2007; Roff and Mousseau, 1999; Shaw et al., 1995; Steppan et al., 2002).
-Furthermore, frequency-dependent selection can increase genetic variance by favoring rare variants that differ from the most
+57 world, finite population are subject to dynamic fluctuations in the genetic variance and covariance, as a result of genetic drift and variable selection (Jones et al., 2003, 2007; Roff

+and Mousseau, 1999; Shaw et al., 1995; Steppan et al., 2002).
+In particular, frequency-dependent

-60 common (Sasaki and Dieckmann, 2011), and correlational selection can increase genetic covariance by favoring genetic correlation between traits (Lande, 1980; Matuszewski et al., 2014).
-Importantly, such changes in genetic characteristics certainly result in changes
+60 selection can increase genetic variance by favoring rare variants that differ from the most common (Sasaki and Dieckmann, 2011), and correlational selection can increase genetic covariance by favoring genetic correlation between traits (Lande, 1980; Matuszewski et al.,

-63 in genetic architecture and may in turn impact evolution (Debarre and Otto, 2016; Jones et al., 2014; Wakano and Iwasa, 2013; Wakano and Lehmann, 2014).
+63 2014).
+Importantly, such changes in genetic characteristics certainly result in changes in genetic architecture and may in turn impact evolution (Debarre and Otto, 2016; Jones et al., 2014; Wakano and Iwasa, 2013; Wakano and Lehmann, 2014).

-To better characterize the role of sexual selection in shaping mating behaviours, genetic

-66 architecture, and demography of the population, we, therefore, need to address the following questions: How do social interactions during reproduction affect the architecture of the genome?
-How does the evolution of genetic architecture, in turn, impact the
+66 To better characterize the role of sexual selection in shaping mating behaviours, genetic architecture, and demography of the population, we, therefore, need to address the following questions: How do social interactions during reproduction affect the architecture

-69 evolution of traits and consequently affect demographic characteristics of the population?
-And how does the physical structure of the genome (number of genes involved, mutation rate, linkage disequilibrium) constraint this evolution?
+69 of the genome?
+How does the evolution of genetic architecture, in turn, impact the evolution of traits and consequently affect demographic characteristics of the population?
+And how does the physical structure of the genome (number of genes involved, mutation

+72 rate, linkage disequilibrium) constrain this evolution?

-72 The current challenge is, therefore, to explicitly take into account the context-dependence effect of sexual selection (generated by mating dynamics) on the transmission of genotypes
+The current challenge is thus to explicitly take into account the context-dependence effect of sexual selection (generated by mating dynamics) on the transmission of genotypes

-to the next generation and on the evolution of the genetic architecture.
-Demogenetic
+75 to the next generation and on the evolution of the genetic architecture.